Numigi/aeroo_reports/report_aeroo_invoice/README.rst

 Download Button On Portal
 -------------------------
-The dowload link on the portal is hardcoded to print an Aeroo report.
+The dowload link on the portal is hardcoded to print a qweb report.

 This module changes the behavior of the button to print an aeroo report instead.